alexkasema/alx-backend-storage/0x00-MySQL_Advanced/README.md

 * If the table already exists, your script should not fail
 * Your script can be executed on any database
 Context: Make an attribute unique directly in the table schema will enforced your business rules and avoid bugs in your application
+## 1-country_users.sql
+In the above table add the following attribute
+* country, enumeration of countries: US, CO and TN, never null (= default will be the first element of the enumeration, here US)